Fall in love with Lisbon

 Where to start with Lisbon’s many charms?
 Is it the easy combination of cobbled alleyways, imposing squares and shady courtyards, along with the imposing architecture and ancient ruins?
 Or is it the stunning coastline that offers up a range of beautiful Lisbon beaches that sets it apart from so many other European cities?

-Perched at the mouth of the River Tagus where it meets the Atlantic, the city is cradled within seven hills, each one topped with a ‘miradouros’ – the terraces from which you can take in the mesmerizing views.
+Perched at the mouth of the River Tagus where it meets the Atlantic, the city is cradled within seven hills, each one topped with a ‘miradouros’ – the terraces from which you can take in the mesmerising views.

 It’s hard to imagine that the picture-perfect Lisbon we see today has been shaped by a trio of devastating events: an earthquake, tsunami and raging fire all happened sequentially in 1755, taking most of the city in its wake.
 Post earthquake, the timeless Pombaline architecture that now defines much of the city is not only elegant, but is among the first seismically protected in Europe.